 Socio-Technical Studies of Digital Technologies and Collaborative Processes

-Susan Gasson studies the design, use, and impacts of digital technologies for boundary-spanning collaboration.
+I study the design, use, and impacts of digital technologies for boundary-spanning collaboration.

 3. How can we ensure that technology design is human-centered?
-Creating new design methods and approaches is only part of the assemblage of professional design practice.
+Creating new design methods and approaches is only part of professional design practice.
 The impact of technology platforms for design collaboration, the ways in which methods are implemented, and the approaches used to stakeholder requirements elicitation are all important constraints on human-centered design outcomes.

-Her studies employ grounded theory, ethnography, and qualitative/mixed methods to investigate a variety of contextual domains including Enterprise System design, distributed virtual organizations, peer- and vicarious learning in online education, and research networks of practice.
+My studies employ grounded theory, ethnography, and qualitative/mixed methods to investigate a variety of contextual domains including Enterprise System design, distributed virtual organizations, peer- and vicarious learning in online education, and research networks of practice.
 Dr. Gasson's work has been published in The Information Society, the European Journal of Information Systems, the Journal of Computer-Mediated Communications, and Information, Technology & People.

 I teach on the graduate MS programs - MSIS, MSSE, MS(LIS) - and lead selected doctoral seminars.
 The following is a list of the courses that I teach, but not always in every year.